IBAnimatable/IBAnimatable/Documentation/Presentations.md

 You can see the example in "Presentations.storyboard" and play around with the different configurations.-->

+## Configuring a Presentation Programatically

+## Modal Position

+## Modal Size

 ## Presentation Animators

 `IBAnimatable` provide a broad set of Presentation Animators.
-We can use them in Interface Builder as **Presentation Animation** and **Dismiss Animation** as described in [Configuring Present transition in Interface Builder](#configuring-present-transition-in-interface-builder), or programmatically in code.
+We can use them in Interface Builder as **Presentation Animation** and **Dismiss Animation** as described in [Configuring a Presentation in Interface Builder](#configuring-a-presentation-in-interface-builder), or programmatically in code.
 They are all standard Transition Animators conform to `UIViewControllerAnimatedTransitioning`.

 You can see all supported Transition Animators in the demo App, open the App and tap on "Playground" button, then tap on "presentations", then play with the different options.